-However, anger is a useful tool in letting women know that boundaries have been crossed.
+Anger is a useful tool.
+This emotion helps women know that someone has crossed their boundaries.
 Anne, founder of Betrayal Trauma Recovery, takes a deep dive into anger and why it is healthy and appropriate for victims of abuse and betrayal.
 For more, read the full transcript and below and tune in to the free BTR podcast.

 Legitimate Anger Tells You: You’ve Been Harmed

-When women take a moment to evaluate why they are feeling angry, they are able to determine that they have been harmed, or a personal boundary has been crossed.
+When women take a moment to evaluate why they are feeling angry, they are able to determine that someone is harming them.

-Rather than saying, “I shouldn’t be so angry,” victims can say, “I feel angry because I have been abused.
+Rather than saying, “I shouldn’t be so angry,” victims can say, “I feel angry because my partner has betrayed and abused me.
 My anger is helping me stay in reality.”

 The truth is, anger helps victims remember that they are human beings, worthy of love and respect.